marshallward/accessproject/access_cm.rst

 ACCESS-CM is the climate model of the ACCESS model suite, consisting of the UM, MOM and CICE submodels, and the OASIS3-MCT coupler library.
 All models include custom modifications to support OASIS communication and coupling field conversions.
-The model has primarily been used to produce submissions to the CMIP5 study, which were regarded as highly successful contributions (elaborate?).
+The model has primarily been used to produce Australian submissions to CMIP5, which were regarded as highly successful contributions.
 It is also been used by BoM and ARCCSS as a research tool in various studies.

 ACCESS-OM is an intermediate model which replaces the UM model with the fixed CORE atmospheric field data sets.
 It is primarily used for testing within